Slepy1/Rightmove_fixed_price_finder/README.md

 # Rightmove_fixed_price_finder

-Web scraper used to search Rightmove for fixed price proerties, their keyword search does not work for this
+Web scraper used to search Rightmove for fixed price properties, their keyword search does not work for this

 You feed it a Rightmove search URL: